24 Top-Rated Tourist Attractions in Las Vegas, NV

 Written by Lana Law

 This city in the desert is known around the world for fun and excitement.
-The Strip, Las Vegas' famous resort-lined street, sparkles with lights and recreated glamorous sites from cities around the world.
+The Strip, Las Vegas' famous resort-lined street, sparkles with lights and recreated glamorous sites from cities across the globe.

-Many of the hotels are attractions in and of themselves and feature free streetside shows, from dancing fountains to erupting volcanoes.
-You'll also find interesting museums, an always impressive list of shows, and countless other things to do.
+Many of the hotels are architectural attractions in and of themselves and feature interesting things to see and do, from the dancing fountains at Bellagio to the Shark Reef Aquarium at Mandalay Bay.
+You'll also find interesting museums and always an impressive list of shows.

 Plan your visit and make the most of your time with our list of the top attractions in Las Vegas.